-Each pond or lake has several different zones that divide the water column from top to bottom and side to side.
-The zones discussed are the Littoral Zone, Limnetic Zone, Profundal Zone, Euphotic Zone, and Benthic Zone.
+Every Pond or lake has several different zones that divide the water column from top to bottom and side to side.
+These zones consist of the Littoral Zone, Limnetic Zone, Profundal Zone, Euphotic Zone, and Benthic Zone.

-Below the euphotic zone is the Profundal Zone or Hypolimnion (cold water region).
-The profundal zone is located below the thermocline where the sunlight does not penetrate.
+The Profundal Zone or Hypolimnion (cold water region) can be found below the Euphotic Zone.
+This zone is located under the thermocline where the sunlight does not penetrate the water.
 Again, the size of this zone depends on the age and water clarity of the pond or lake.
-The profundal zone typically has lower fish populations because of the lack of oxygen during many parts of the year.
+The Profundal Zone typically has a low population of fish because of the lack of oxygen during many parts of the year.